Restrictions on subcontracting

 Responsibilities

-- Contracting Officers: Must withhold consent for subcontracts with ineligible parties unless justified in writing by the agency head.
+- Contracting Officers: Must withhold consent for subcontracts with excluded parties unless justified in writing by the agency head.

-- Agencies: Must review contractor compliance during purchasing system reviews and approve exceptions only for compelling reasons.
+- Agencies: Must review contractor compliance during purchasing system reviews and approve exceptions only with compelling justification.

 Practical Implications